taphos/unity-uitest/Assets/UITest/README.txt

-This version of framework is supported by Unity 2017 and later Comparing to the previous version it is integrated with Unity PlayMode Test Runner instead of custom runner implementation
+This version of framework is supported by Unity 2017 and later Comparing to the previous version it is integrated with Unity PlayMode Test Runner instead of custom runner implementation If you would like to write tests for older Unity versions check out previous version of the framework https://github.com/taphos/unity-uitest/tree/1.0

 # Features

 * Allows to write automated tests that drive the game in a way similar to how a user would
 * Integrated with Unity UI solution, can easily be integrated with custom solutions like NGUI or EZGUI
 * Integrated with Unity Test Runner
-* Tests can be executed in Editor or Unity Player
+* Tests can be executed in Unity Player or Editor (PlayMode)
 * Includes lightweight dependency injection framework for object mocking